epfl-ada/ada-2021-project-rapid-lemons/README.md

 ## Organization within the team

-Matthieu: Assigned speaker's occupation to one of the four categories; Plotted graphs related to quote lengths, numbers, and occupations.
+Matthieu: Initial filtering and integrity checks on the dataset; Assigned each speaker's occupation to one of the four categories; Plotted graphs related to quote lengths, numbers, and occupations.

 Danaé: decide on the websites to use for topic extraction and extract themes for the quotations.